-- 10.1.
-Learners that have tested positive for COVID-19, will be allowed to write the examination, provided they are deemed fit, to write the examination.
-This determination must be made by the parent/guardian and the learner. - 10.2.
-The parent, care-giver or designated family member, of candidates that have tested positive for COVID-19 are obliged to inform the school principal immediately of the positive status of the candidate, so that arrangements can be made for the candidate to write the examination at an isolation venue that complies with the health and safety and also the examination regulations relating to a secure examination.
-An early notification to the school will allow for the necessary preparations to be done in advance and will also allow for the candidate to be informed well in advance of the arrangement.
-Parents that inform the school on the morning of the examination cannot be guaranteed that the candidate will be able to write the examination as scheduled. - 10.3.
+- 10.3.
 As soon as the notification is received of a candidate that is tested positive, an urgent meeting should be convened between the parent, the school principal, an examination official, a governing body representative and where possible a health official, and the most suitable arrangement for the writing of the examination for this candidate must be finalized.
 The parent must take responsibility for the transportation of the candidate to the isolation venue and the school and the Departments of Health and Education will take responsibility for the isolation venue. - 10.4.
-The Provincial Education Department (PED) must liaise with the Provincial Department of Health and establish isolation venues at selected centres in the province.
-An isolation venue could be: - (a) A quarantine or isolation centre established by the DoH for the purpose of keeping persons in quarantine or those that have tested positive for COVID-19, in isolation. - (b) A venue identified by the DoH in conjunction with the PED, that will serve as an isolation venue for the purpose of writing the 2020 Combined November examination.
-This could be a clinic, a room in a hospital, a community hall, a church hall or any other venue, which does not exclude the home, that is conducive to the writing of an examination.
+The District Education Office must liaise with the District Department of Health and establish isolation venues at selected centres in the District.
+An isolation venue could be: - (a) A quarantine or isolation centre established by the DoH for the purpose of keeping persons in quarantine or those that have tested positive for COVID-19, in isolation. - (b) A venue identified by the DoH in conjunction with the District, that will serve as an isolation venue for the purpose of writing the 2021 examination.
+This could be a clinic, a room in a hospital, a community hall, a church hall or any other venue, which does not exclude the home, that is conducive to the writing of an examination. - 10.5.

-- 10.5.
 The invigilation at the isolation venue will be carried out by an educator, examination official, a private invigilator or, by agreement, a health official.
-In utilising the services of either of these persons to serve as an invigilator, the following must be complied with: - (a) The individual must be fully briefed of the task to be carried out. - (b) The written consent of the individual must be obtained. - (c) The individual must be trained to carry out the important task of invigilation.
+In utilising the services of either of these persons to serve as an invigilator, the following must be complied with: - (a) The individual must be fully briefed of the task to be carried out. - (b) The written consent of the individual must be obtained.